cequence-io/pinecone-scala/README.md

 **Ib.
 Obtaining `PineconeVectorService`**

-Same as with `PineconeIndexService`, you need to first provide implicit execution context and akka materializer.
+Same as with `PineconeIndexService`, you need to first provide implicit execution context and Akka materializer.
 Then you can obtain a service in one of the following ways.

 - Default config (expects env. variable(s) to be set as defined in `Config` section).
 Note that if the index with a given name is not available, the factory will return `None`.
 ```scala